Best branding agencies for funded startups in 2026

 You've raised.
-The brand needs to match the ambition.
-Now you're Googling "best branding agencies for startups" and getting hit with listicles written by people who've never hired one.
+Now the brand has to look like the round, not the garage you started in.
+So you're Googling "best branding agencies for startups" and getting hit with listicles written by people who've never hired one.

-This is a different list.
-We've been on both sides of this.
-We run a studio, we've lost pitches to these agencies, and we've picked up projects after some of them.
-Here's what we actually know about who does good work for funded technology companies.
+We've actually sat across the table from these agencies.
+We run a studio, we've lost pitches to them, and we've picked up projects after some of them.
+Here's what we actually know about who does good work for funded technology companies, and how to tell which one fits your stage.

 Before the list, the criteria.
-These are the things that actually determine whether a branding engagement goes well or falls apart.
+These are the things that actually determine whether a branding engagement goes well or falls apart, and they matter more once you've got investor money on the line and a launch date in the diary.

 Senior team vs junior handoff.
 The biggest source of disappointment in agency relationships.
 You buy based on the partner's portfolio, then the work gets done by someone two years out of university.
-Ask directly - who does the work?
+Ask directly.
+Who actually does the work?

-Timeline.
+Timeline and fundraising readiness.
 If the agency can't tell you when you'll have a finished brand, that's a red flag.
-Good studios know their process well enough to commit to a date.
+Funded startups usually have a real deadline behind the rebrand.
+A launch, a board meeting, a Series A or Series B roadshow where the deck and the site need to look like the round you're raising.
+Good studios know their process well enough to commit to a date and hit it before that deadline, not after.

 Pricing transparency.
 "It depends" is fine for a first conversation.
 "We can't give you a range until we've done a paid discovery phase" is a way to charge you before you've committed to anything.

 Post-delivery support.
 This one gets overlooked.
 What happens after the brand is delivered?
 Some agencies hand you a Figma file and disappear.
 Others offer implementation support, template buildout, or retainer options for ongoing creative.
-The first few months after a rebrand are when most brand systems break down - that's when you need the most help applying it consistently.
+The first few months after a rebrand are when most brand systems break down, and that's when you need the most help applying it consistently.

 Quick comparison